luau-lang/rfcs/docs/user-defined-type-functions.md

 ### `types` API Reference

 This section details the initial programming interface we propose for `type`s when they are reflected into type function bodies.
 Each section is separated by headers (e.g. Singleton) and describe the methods available to that category of type.
-The initial section, titled `types`, describes the elements of the interface common to every category of type.
+The "`type` Instance" section, describes the elements of the interface common to every category of type.
 All properties of newly-created `type`s are initialized with empty tables / arrays and `nil`.
 All arguments are passed by references.

 <details><summary>Expand for full type API reference.</summary>